 To book your volunteer experience send your email to firstname.lastname@example.org and together you will find available dates that suit you.
 Afterwards you’ll fill out your booking and medical form and you’ll receive your invoice.
 To confirm your booking you pay a 50% deposit, and the remaining 50% must be paid 60 days prior to arrival at Imire.
 When you email Imire do make sure to mention your discount code HATW5 for a 5% discount on your volunteer experience.

 To transfer money abroad can be pricey and that’s why Imire will recommend using a website called Wise.
 It’s very easy to make an account and transfer fees are low.
-Click this link to create an account - if you sign up through this link your first transfer of up to 500 EU will be fee free!
+Click this link to create an account - if you sign up through this link you will receive a discount on the fee of your first transfer!

 Make sure to also bring enough USD cash to Zimbabwe as ATMs don’t work in the country.
 You’ll need to bring some pocket money for drinks, covid testing, optional lodge meals and some souvenirs.